realthunder/asm3-wiki/Modeling-using-Assembly.md

 [[images/assembly-binder.png]]

-We are going to assembly the above parts.
+We are going to assemble the above parts.
 Imaging the blueish part is a PCB, the brown box is a USB socket, and the green board is a panel.
 In addition to assembling these three parts together, we also want to cut a hole out of the panel to expose the USB socket, at the assembled location.